Libraries in Cardiff: Central Library

 Cardiff Central Library (Llyfrgell Ganolog Caerdydd) is situated in The Hayes area of the city centre of Cardiff.
-It opened on 14 March 2009 and officially being opened a few months later on 18 June 2009 by the Manic Street Preachers.
+It opened on 14 March 2009 and was officially opened a few months later on 18 June 2009 by the Manic Street Preachers.

 The building cost £13.5 million to build and construction took 98 weeks involving nearly 1,200 workers.
 2000m² of glass form part of the exterior walls.
 The length of shelving for the books totals 3 kilometres.
-The library contains 55,000 ft of space, 90,000 books, 10,000 of which are written in Welsh, and an additional 10,000 CDs and DVDs.
+The library contains 55,000 sq. ft of space, 90,000 books, 10,000 of which are written in Welsh, and an additional 10,000 CDs and DVDs.

-The building was specifically designed to be energy-efficient, and includes a sedum grass roof to improve insulation and reduce rainwater run-off, coloured glass panels and solar shading to prevent excessive heat gains, and a full Building Management System to provide climate control to individual floors.
+The building was specifically designed to be energy-efficient, and includes a sedum grass roof to improve insulation and reduce rainwater run-off, coloured glass panels and solar shading to prevent excessive heat gains, and a full building management system to provide climate control to individual floors.
 As a result of these measures the building was awarded a BREEAM rating of 'excellent'.

 There are a total of six floors.
 The library's facilities include a customer service centre for Cardiff County Council, meeting rooms, ITC and display suites, public computers and free Wi-Fi access.
 The fifth floor is used as a digital zone with more than 40 PCs.
-On the forth floor, you can find the Cardiff Capital Collection with books on the history of Cardiff, the Wales Collection with books on the history of Wales, and Welsh-language publications among other non-fiction items.
-Third floor is dedicated to fiction with a huge catalogue of crime, Science Fiction and graphic novels.
-The second floor is the advice hub whereas the first floor is dedicated to children.
-Ground floor is dedicated to universal credit, with a front desk where you can have access to information and recycling bags, collect the reserved books and give them back.
+On the fourth floor is the Cardiff Capital Collection with books on the history of Cardiff, the Wales Collection with books on the history of Wales, and Welsh-language publications among other non-fiction items.
+The third floor is dedicated to fiction, with a huge catalogue of crime, science fiction and graphic novels.
+The second floor is the advice hub and the first floor is dedicated to children.
+The ground floor is primarily dedicated to helping with registering online for Transport For Wales concessionary bus passes, with a front desk where people can get access to information and recycling bags, collect reserved books and give them back.
+At the lower end of the ground floor is a section for registering interest in volunteering within the library.

 Branch libraries

 Canton

 Canton Library (Llyfrgell Treganna) is situated on the busy Cowbridge Road East, near the Chapter Arts Centre in Canton, in the west of the city.

-The branch is a Carnergie Library, and one of the busiest libraries in the city.
-In 2013 was re-opened after a full refurbishment.
+The branch is a Carnegie Library, and one of the busiest libraries in the city.
+In 2013 it was re-opened after a full refurbishment.

 Storytimes, craft activities and an adult reading group are available at the branch.